 SignedEcuadorian Sign Language

 Spanish is the official and most commonly spoken language in Ecuador.
-Northern Quechua and other pre-colonial American languages are spoken by 2,300,000 (Adelaar 1991).
+Northern Quechua and other pre-colonial American languages were spoken by 2,300,000 in the past (Adelaar 1991).
 Ethnologue lists 24 languages of Ecuador:[2]

 References